Psychtoolbox-3/psychtoolbox-3.github.com/docs/sca.md

 ##### >[Psychtoolbox](Psychtoolbox)>[PsychOneliners](PsychOneliners)

 [sca](sca) -- Execute [Screen](Screen)('CloseAll');
-This is just a convenience wrapper that allows you
+This is just a convenience wrapper that allows you to save typing the long,
-to save typing that long, and frequently needed,  command.
+and frequently needed, command.

-It also unhides the cursor if hidden, and restores graphics card gamma
+It also unhides the cursor if hidden, restores graphics card gamma tables if
-tables if they've been altered.
+they've been altered, and restores other low-level display system state, like
+centering the mouse cursor on screen 0 of a multi-X-[Screen](Screen) Linux setup.
+For
+Matlab it implements a workaround for Matlab Java GUI bugs related to resolution
+switching and entering/leaving fullscreen display mode.